 Terrorism is defined as the use of violence and intimidation to achieve a goal.
-Terrorists typically plan their attacks in a way that gets the greatest publicity (news coverage)
+Terrorists typically plan their attacks in a way that gets the greatest publicity (news coverage) for their causes and creates massive fear among the public.
+Acts of terrorism include threats of terrorism; assassination (killing) of important people; kidnappings; hijackings (taking over a vehicle); bomb scares and bombings; cyber attacks (computer-based); and the use of chemical, biological, nuclear and radiological weapons.

 Terrorism is a criminal act that is planned in advance.
 To stop this, we all need to be aware and take steps to prepare in advance.
-Learn how at www.ReadyPA.org.
+Learn how at www.readvpa.org.